Jordan Farmar: Los Angeles Lakers (2006–2010)

 With the departure of Smush Parker, Aaron McKie, and Shammond Williams, the Lakers lacked a point guard.
 Therefore, with the 19th selection in the 2007 NBA draft the Los Angeles Lakers selected point guard Javaris Crittenton, who was later traded to the Memphis Grizzlies.
 As a result, during the summer and fall of 2007 Farmar became a denizen of the team training facility, working on his shot from June through September.
 He knew his job was in jeopardy with a new point guard in town, and knew he had to work to keep his position within the organization.
 His hard work paid off, and he averaged 9.1 points, 2.2 rebounds, and 2.7 assists per game, in 20.6 minutes per game, as the backup to veteran point guard Derek Fisher, who made his return to the Lakers.
 He played in all 82 games in the 2007–08 season, and shot 46.1% from the field, 3.9% up from the prior season, as well as 37.1% from three-point range, 4.3% up from the prior season.
 "I'm just trying to shorten [my shot], square my shoulders up and just knock it down", Farmar said.
 "It's all hand–eye coordination, and I believe in my ability."
 He had a career high of 24 points in a game against the Miami Heat.

 On December 24, 2008, Farmar underwent surgery to repair a torn lateral meniscus in his left knee after suffering an injury in a game against the Miami Heat.
 He was expected to miss 8 weeks.
 Farmar was averaging 7.9 points and 2.4 assists before his injury.
 On January 25, 2009, Farmar returned to action nearly a month earlier than expected, recording 14 points and 2 assists against San Antonio.

+On April 13, 2010, Farmar suffered a slight strain of his left hamstring, on the second-to-last game of the season.
+However, head coach Phil Jackson said Farmar would dress up for the season finale, to ensure that he would record a full 82-game season.
+He would recover in time for the playoffs, where he would help the team win a second consecutive championship.